xuan07t2/english_technical_vocabulary/PSM.md

 Idioms
 ​  [countable, uncountable] a formal set of ideas that is intended to explain why something happens or exists theory of something the theory of evolution/relativity

- upon preposition

- /əˈpɒn/
- /əˈpɑːn/
-Idioms
-​  (formal, especially British English)
-= on
-The decision was based upon two considerations.

-collective adjective
- /kəˈlektɪv/
- /kəˈlektɪv/
-[usually before noun]
-​ done or shared by all members of a group of people; involving a whole group or society collective leadership/decision-making/responsibility

-their determiner
- /ðeə(r)/
- /ðer/
-the possessive form of they
-​  of or belonging to people, animals or things that have already been mentioned or are easily identified

-interaction noun
- OPAL WOPAL S
- /ˌɪntərˈækʃn/
- /ˌɪntərˈækʃn/
-[uncountable, countable]
-​ interaction (between A and B) | interaction (of A) (with B) the act of communicating with somebody, especially while you work, play or spend time with them the interaction between performers and their audience

-process noun
- OPAL WOPAL S
- /ˈprəʊses/
- /ˈprɑːses/
-​  a series of things that are done in order to achieve a particular result the consultation/planning process

-employ verb
- OPAL W
- /ɪmˈplɔɪ/
- /ɪmˈplɔɪ/
-Verb Forms
-Idioms
-(formal) to use something such as a skill, method, etc. for a particular purpose He criticized the repressive methods employed by the country's government.

-empiricism noun
- /ɪmˈpɪrɪsɪzəm/
- /ɪmˈpɪrɪsɪzəm/
-[uncountable] (philosophy)
-​the use of experiments or experience as the basis for your ideas; the belief in these methods

-lean verb

- /liːn/
- /liːn/
-[intransitive] to rest on or against something for support lean against something A shovel was leaning against the wall. lean on something The old man was leaning heavily on a stick.

- assert verb
- OPAL W
- /əˈsɜːt/
- /əˈsɜːrt/
-Verb Forms
-​ to state clearly and definitely that something is true assert that… She continued to assert that she was innocent.

- observe verb
- OPAL WOPAL S
- /əbˈzɜːv/
- /əbˈzɜːrv/
-Verb Forms
-[transitive, intransitive] (formal) to watch somebody/something carefully, especially to learn more about them SYNONYM monitor
-He observes keenly, but says little.